mevichitra/mevichitra/readme.md

 ## About Me

-I go by the name **mevichitra**, and I'm a passionate Product Ninja with a knack for building amazing products.
+I'm a passionate Product Ninja with a knack for building amazing products.
 As a co-founder of **OpenIntervue**, I'm dedicated to creating innovative solutions that empower businesses and individuals.

 ## What I Do